How to Use Loco Translate With MyListing

 Can the Translations Be Kept After Removing the Loco Translate Plugin?

 The short answer is yes, as deactivating or even uninstalling the plugin will not delete any translation files.

 However, when you store translation files the correct way, as outlined above, this requires the plugin stay enabled.

 So if you plan to remove Loco Translate from the picture, make sure you save (or relocate) all your translations using either the ‘Author’ or ‘System’ option, and note the risk in doing so.

 Geeky Notes From the Field

-Prior to the Loco Translate plugin is installed, the /wp-content and /wp-content/themes folders of your WordPress installation do not contain a languages folder.
-The /wp-content/themes/my-listing folder does contain a languages folder.
+Prior to the Loco Translate plugin is installed, the /wp-content and /wp-content/themes folders of your WordPress installation do not contain a languages folder, however, the /wp-content/themes/my-listing folder does contain a languages folder.

-- From here, follow the same steps as with the MyListing theme
+- Follow the same steps as when translating the MyListing theme